Optimal Cash Transfers and Microinsurance to Reduce Social Protection Costs: Introduction

 Our work builds on and extends the piecewise-deterministic Markov process introduced by \cite{Article:Kovacevic2011} to examine the cost-effectiveness of CTs.
 In its original form, the process portrays the dynamics of a household\rq s capital across time.
-Within this framework, the model has attracted attention since its publication, with researchers typically approaching it from a ruin-theoretic perspective. \cite{Article:Kovacevic2011} and \cite{Article:Azais2015} use numerical methods to estimate the (infinite-time) trapping probability (the probability of a household\rq s capital falling into the area of poverty at some point in time).
+Within this framework, economic growth arises exclusively from savings, as only the portion of income not consumed can be transformed into productive capital.
+Capital is interpreted broadly, encompassing not only physical assets but also health, skills, and productive abilities—that is, all elements shaping a household’s capacity to generate income.
+Households below a critical income level are unable to generate any surplus, implying zero savings and no accumulation of this comprehensive capital stock.
+Since income is proportional to capital, the absence of investment leads to stagnation.
+In contrast, once income exceeds subsistence, part of the surplus can be saved and reinvested, strengthening both material and human capital and initiating a cumulative process of growth.
+Although stylised, this mechanism explains that growth requires an investable surplus, and in contexts of extreme poverty and limited access to external finance, domestic savings are the primary source of such surplus.
+While the model assumes that households derive income solely from capital, this should be interpreted as a reduced-form representation of environments where productive assets (e.g., land, livestock, or small businesses) are the primary source of income and are exposed to stochastic shocks.
+This framework is particularly relevant in the context of climate risk, disaster relief, and social protection policies in developing economies.
+This model has attracted attention since its publication, with researchers typically approaching it from a ruin-theoretic perspective. \cite{Article:Kovacevic2011} and \cite{Article:Azais2015} use numerical methods to estimate the (infinite-time) trapping probability (the probability of a household\rq s capital falling into the area of poverty at some point in time).
 Considering that the most desirable outcome in the ruin-theoretic context is to determine closed-form expressions for ruin probabilities \citep{Book:Asmussen2010}, \cite{Article:Henshaw2023b} and \cite{Article:Flores-Contro2025} derive, under certain assumptions, closed-form expressions for the trapping probability and the Gerber-Shiu expected discounted penalty function of the process, respectively.

 Alternative versions to the original formulation of the model have also been studied recently. \cite{Article:Flores-Contro2024b} consider losses that are subtracted from the household\rq s capital, rather than prorated as in the original model.
 Under this variation of the model, the authors evaluate the impact of (subsidised) microinsurance on the trapping probability.
 Similarly, \cite{Article:Flores-Contro2024a} consider a risk process that incorporates ideas from the Omega model, originally introduced in \cite{Article:Albrecher2011}.
 Given this novel model structure, the authors gauge the effects of direct capital CTs on the trapping probability and the probability of households becoming extremely poor.